eCSE-MITgcm-ARCHER2/MikeMineter-archer2-docs-MITgcm/docs/research-software/mitgcm/mitgcm.md

     git clone https://github.com/MITgcm/MITgcm.git

 You should then copy the ARCHER2 optfile into the MITgcm directories.
-You may use the files at the locations below for the 4-cabinet and full systems.
+You may use the files at the locations below.

 === "Full system"
     ```bash